Spark printing: Models

 In the early 1980s, Casio released a "Mini Electro Printer", the FP-10 for some of their scientific calculators.
+It used Casio CMP-36x5 paper.

 The Hewlett Packard 9120A, which attached to the top of the HP-9100A/B calculator, also used the sparking technique.

 Tandy / Radio Shack TRS-80 Screen Printer, Quick Printer, and Quick Printer II all used this same method and special paper.

+The Sharp Corporation ELSIMATE EL-8151 portable calculator had a built in spark printer which used silver-colored paper.
+It is known to be compatible with the Casio CMP-36x5 paper used by the FP-10, despite the Casio paper having a slightly larger core diameter.

 Variants

 A different spark printer implementation propelled dry toner from a tiny hole in the end of a glass rod, using a high-voltage spark between the platen and print head.
 The glass toner rod held a solid mass of toner, pushed toward the ejection tip by a spring.
 This had the advantage of printing onto plain paper, but the disadvantage of the toner not being cured to the paper, and thus easily smudged.
 Similar to the Sinclair printer, this printer had only one stylus (the toner rod), since the entire plate behind the paper served as the other spark electrode.
 The printer could only print one line of pixels at a time.